duranivan/Night-Owl-for-Sublime-Text/README.md

-# One Dark Sublime Text 3 Color Scheme
+# Night Owl for Sublime Text Color Scheme

 This is a port of [VS Code Night Owl](https://github.com/sdras/night-owl-vscode-theme) theme adapted to Sublime Text.